The columns shown in the main screen are as follows:

 Some user accounts will not have any addresses.
 This would be true for an informational site, or for a B2B site that is in location mode only, or one that is set to both address book and locations but the user has not yet added any personal addresses to their account.

-While you can delete a user record and later re-activate it by selecting the "Include Deleted Users" link at the very top of the page and "saving" the open record again, you cannot reactivate an address that has been deleted.
+While you can set a user to inactive and later re-activate him/her by selecting the "Include Inactive Users" link at the very top of the page and "saving" the open record again, you cannot reactivate an address that has been deleted.

 To edit or add to a user's address book, you have the following two options:

 1) Manually edit or add an address - To edit or add address detail to their account, select the pencil icon.
 Select the "Address Book" tab at the top of the page.
 A list of addresses that are assigned to this user account will display.
 You can click on the pencil icon beside each of those addresses to edit the information or delete the record all together.
 You can click the "Add New Address" button to add a new address to the user's address book.
 See image below.

 2) Import address book - To import address books, you will first need to download the User Address Books Import template (similar to the site user import) by clicking the Download Excel template button.
 You will then fill in the template and upload it back into the "Upload Excel File" area and click "Import Now".

 The image below shows the window you see after clicking the Import/Export Address Books button.

 Similarly, you can export the users' address books, edit them and re-import them to edit existing address books.